Elliptic fibrations on covers of the elliptic modular surface of level 5: The K3 surface and its elliptic fibrations

 The other fibrations are induced either by generalized conic bundles or by splitting genus 1 pencils.

 An elliptic fibration induced by a splitting genus 1 pencil corresponds to a fibration of genus 1 curves on a non-relatively minimal rational elliptic surface (that is, this fibration admits $(-1)$-curves as components of some fibers).
 The original relatively minimal rational elliptic surface $R_{5,5}$ can be recovered from this non-minimal surface by blowing down some divisors.
 A different choice of divisors to blow-down, namely the $(-1)-$curves which are components of the fibers of the splitting genus 1 pencil, gives us another rational elliptic surface on which the splitting genus 1 pencil above corresponds to a relatively minimal elliptic fibration.
 Hence each fibration given by a splitting genus 1 pencil is indeed induced by a rational elliptic surface (different from $R_{5,5}$) by a base change of order 2 whose branch locus consists of 10 curves.
-Considering the list of elliptic fibrations on $S_{5,5}$ given in Table \ref{table ell fib on S} one observes immediately that the fibrations 6, 10 and 11 are of this type, i.e., they are induced by splitting genus 1 pencils, see also \cite{GS}.
-The others are not.
-We already observed that the fibration 13 is induced by the elliptic fibration on $R_{5,5}$ and that the fibrations 5,9 and 12 are induced by conic bundles, so the fibrations 1,2,3,4,7,8 are induced by generalized conic bundles.
+Considering the list of elliptic fibrations on $S_{5,5}$ given in Table \ref{table ell fib on S} one observes immediately that the fibrations 6, 10 and 11 could be of this type, i.e., they could be induced by splitting genus 1 pencils, (this is in fact proved in \cite{GS}).
+Indeed they present some fibers which appear in pairs (each pair is good candidate to be the inverse image of a unique fiber on the rational elliptic surface) and at most two other fibers, which do not appear an even number of time, but which are either of type $I_{2n}$ or of type $IV^*$.
+These fibers are the one obtained by base change of order 2 branched over $I_n$ or $IV$-fibers, so they could be the ramification fibers of the base change.
+The others fibration in Table \ref{table ell fib on S} have not the same properties, thus can not be induced by rational elliptic surface by a base change of order 2.
+We already observed that the fibration 13 is induced by the elliptic fibration on $R_{5,5}$ and that the fibrations 5, 9 and 12 are induced by conic bundles, so the fibrations 1, 2, 3, 4, 7, 8 are induced by generalized conic bundles.